 Apple Custard Recipe 1881 Simple apple custard recipe.
 Naturally gluten free.
 I love that it uses the egg custard base - which is the basically the same recipe for cream custard and bread pudding.
 Ingredients 6 tart apples A little water for stewing Sprinkled white sugar 8 eggs (I would probably do 4-5 large eggs)...
 Continue Reading →

-6 Apple Recipes.
+6 Apple Recipes from the 1870s.
 Gearing up for apple season.
 The Girl and The Boy still enjoy going out to the orchards and doing u-pick apples.
 Something infinitely gratifying about harvesting your own food.
 Pulled out the dehydrator and making space in the freezer.
 Located the apple peeler/corer/slicer - ingenious invention.
-How about some apple side dishes...
+How about some...
 Continue Reading →

 Wise words for domestic economy and marital happiness c.
 1819. #Victorian #Marriage #19thcentury #womanpower #truth